I landed in Athens, Greece yesterday, Sunday, November 25th, 2018.

 She told me: all she needed was a bed to sleep in, food to eat, and a warm body to cuddle up & sleep next to.

-She had everything she truly needed, so in her eyes, she was doing good.
+She had everything she felt she needed, so in her eyes, she was doing pretty well.

 In any moment, the things you hold so dearly to your heart could be taken away from you, so be extra grateful today for the things you do have.

-Tell that person how much they really mean to you.
-Hold your family a little tighter.
-Appreciate all that you have.
+Tell that person how much they truly mean to you.
+Hold your family just a little tighter.
+Appreciate every single thing that you have.